Dosage Form: tablet

 What is the most important information I should know about Norethindrone Acetate (A Progestin Hormone) tablets?

-- Do not use Norethindrone Acetate if you are pregnant, breastfeeding or are trying to conceive.
+- Do not use Norethindrone Acetate tablets if you are pregnant, breastfeeding or are trying to conceive.

-- Do not use Norethindrone Acetate if you are postmenopausal.
+- Do not use Norethindrone Acetate tablets if you are postmenopausal.

-Norethindrone Acetate is similar to the progesterone hormones naturally produced by the body.
+Norethindrone Acetate tablets are similar to the progesterone hormones naturally produced by the body.
+Your healthcare provider may provide Norethindrone Acetate tablets as individual tablets.

 What are Norethindrone Acetate tablets used for?